sudosoph/docs/content/how-to/installing-virtual-waiting-room.md

 ---
 title: Install Virtual Waiting Room
 description: How to set a limit on the number of visitors your site can safely handle.
-keywords: traffic management, varnish, VCL, traffic spikes
+keywords: traffic management, waiting room, traffic spikes, vwr
 aliases:
   - /overload-prevention/

 ---

-In order to use the Virtual Waiting Room feature, you must have Varnish Cache 4+ running on your application and add a GoSquared JavaScript snippet that section.io will provide.
-To setup the feature you will 1) add your gosquared credentials, 2) add VCL for virtual waiting room, and then 3) call the new VCL in your default VCL file.
-Optionally, you can 4) edit the default Virtual Waiting Room page that will be shown to your customers.
-The following page will walk you through each step.
+The Virtual Waiting Room allows you to control the number of concurrent users on your website and display a custom waiting room page.
+To setup the Virtual Waiting Room carry out the following steps

 ## Step 1: Add GoSquared Credentials